 Nutrient Impairment.
 Significant progress has been made in reducing nutrient loads to state waters (see Chapter 11, which summarizes TMDL and BMAP activities that address nutrient loading to impaired waters and describes the permitting programs that have reduced nutrient loading from point sources and from new development).
 However, nutrient loading and changes in biological communities continue to be an issue.
 While the occurrence of blue-green algae is natural and has occurred throughout history, algal growth caused by human sources (such as fertilizers and septic tanks) associated with a growing population and the resulting increase in residential landscapes) is an ongoing concern.

 The state has collected and assessed large amounts of data related to nutrients.
 FDEP convened a Numeric Nutrient Criteria Technical Advisory Committee (Nutrient TAC) that met 23 times beginning in 2003.
 FDEP began rulemaking for the establishment of numeric nutrient criteria in lakes and streams in 2009, but suspended its rulemaking efforts when the EPA signed a Settlement Agreement that included a detailed schedule for the EPA to promulgate nutrient criteria.
 FDEP provided its data to the EPA, which promulgated criteria in November 2010, with a 15-month delayed implementation date.
 FDEP recently (December 2011) completed its rulemaking process to establish numeric nutrient criteria similar to the EPA’s, but with more specificity concerning assessment and implementation.
 FDEP’s rule also provides criteria for approximately half of the state’s marine waters, with a schedule to finish the remainder by 2015.
-The EPA will propose numeric nutrient criteria for south Florida canals and Florida's estuarine and coastal waters, as well as additional flowing waters criteria designed to protect downstream estuaries (termed “Downstream Protection Values”), in May 2012.
+The EPA is scheduled to propose numeric nutrient criteria for south Florida canals and Florida's estuarine and coastal waters, as well as additional flowing waters criteria designed to protect downstream estuaries (termed “Downstream Protection Values”), in May 2012.

 Additional information is available on the FDEP Numeric Nutrient Criteria Development website.
 The University of Florida Institute of Food and Agricultural Sciences (UF–IFAS) document, A Guide to EPA’s Proposed Numeric Nutrient Water Quality Criteria for Florida, provides summary information.

-Increasing Algal Growth in Springs.
-Water quality has declined in most springs since the 1970s; in particular, levels of nitrate (a nutrient) and blue-green algal growth in springs have increased.
+Algal Growth in Springs.
+Water quality has declined in most springs since the 1970s; in particular, levels of nitrate (a nutrient) and blue-green algal growth in springs are widespread.
 Recognizing the need to assess the status of blue-green algae not just in springs but all waters, in 1998 the Florida Legislature approved funding for the FWC’s Harmful Algal Bloom Task Force.
 This task force was initiated to address potential concerns regarding microalgae—including blue-green algae—through monitoring and investigation.
-The state continues to monitor blue-green algae closely and is taking long-term measures to reduce nutrient loading and improve water quality.
+The state continues to monitor blue-green algae closely and is taking measures to reduce nutrient loading and improve water quality.
 FDOH’s Aquatic Toxins Program, in coordination with FDEP, has derived and implemented several tools to help identify and assess blue-green algae blooms.

 Mercury in Fish Tissue.
 In many coastal and inland waters, excessive concentrations of mercury in the tissue of some fish species limit the attainment of the designated use of fish consumption.
 Mercury levels in fish are the leading cause of water quality impairment in Florida’s lakes, coastal waters, and estuaries, and the second leading cause of impairment in the state’s rivers.